cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr all set](/academy/1-what-is-cosmos/images/keplr-account-created.png)

 This is your Keplr dashboard.
 It shows your first public address in the form `cosmos1...`, displays that you hold zero ATOM, and you can also see how many assets from other supported networks you have.
-Be aware that initially you may have a number of messages in your Inbox which request approval to complete registration.
+Be aware that initially you may have a number of messages in your Inbox which request approval to complete optional registration.

 ![Keplr dashboard](/academy/1-what-is-cosmos/images/keplr-dashboard-empty.png)